Permafrost/Tundra/README.md

     the schedule.
   * `package` is the name of the package the scheduled `service` is a member of.
-  * `description` is an optional description of the scheduled task.
   * `target` identifies the server or servers the schedule executes the service on, provided either as a specific `hostname:port`, or one of the following values: